IBS 101: An Introduction to the Low FODMAP diet for IBS

 Polyols:

-Avocados, cabbage, and sugar alcohols such as xylitol, maltitol
+Sorbitol and Mannitol: avocados, cabbage, mushrooms; and in sugar alcohols such as xylitol, maltitol

-The 3 Stages of the Low FODMAP Diet:
+The 3 Crucial Stages of the Low FODMAP Diet

-There are 3 very important stages to the Low FODMAP diet.
+There are three essential stages to the Low FODMAP diet.

-The first stage is a critical part of the Low FODMAP diet where you consume Low FODMAP foods for 2-6 weeks.
+The first stage is a critical part of the Low FODMAP diet, where you consume Low FODMAP foods for 2-6 weeks.
 It is commonly called the elimination phase.
-It is very important to make sure you are still receiving all of your nutrients during this time, so advance planning is the key to your success in this stage.
+It is essential to ensure you are still receiving all your nutrients during this time, so advance planning is the key to your success in this stage.

-The second stage is to slowly introduce FODMAP-containing foods back into your diet over the course of the following 2-3 months.
-You will introduce one food at a time for 1-3 days at a time.
-This will allow you to recognize if there is an adverse symptom that occurs from the reintroduction of the high FODMAP-containing food.
+The second stage is slowly introducing FODMAP-containing foods back into your diet over 2-3 months.
+You will introduce one food at a time for 1-3 days.
+This will allow you to recognize if an adverse symptom occurs from the reintroduction of the high FODMAP-containing food.
 This stage is often called the challenge or reintroduction phase.

-There are many resources on this diet, including Apps and Grocery Shopping Lists that make this dietary change a little easier, but here at Foodguides, we look forward to providing you more in-depth information and assistance along the way.
+Many resources on this diet, including Apps and Grocery Shopping Listsmake this dietary change a little easier.
+Still, here at Foodguides, we look forward to providing you with more in-depth information and assistance along the way.

 The Low FODMAP Diet During Pregnancy